All in One View

 curl

-- Show in the screen the metadata of 2 datasets published since May
+- Show in the terminal the metadata of 2 datasets published since May

 1st 2025 using